cjvandijk/predict_machine_failure/README.md

 <details>
 <summary><b><i>Run integration tests</i></b></summary>

-This test will start docker-compose if it is not already running.
+The docker containers must be up and running prior to running the test script.

-When the tests are done, all containers will be stopped and removed.
+When the tests are done, you may execute docker-compose down if you are finished with the services.

+The tests do the following:

-The tests use localstack to create an s3 bucket and upload the model pickle file to it.
-It prints a list of buckets on localstack:s3, and lists the files in the bucket just created.
+- use localstack to create an s3 bucket and upload the model pickle file to it.
+- print a list of buckets created on localstack:s3, and list the files in the bucket that were just created.
+- runs tests on the prediction-webservice
+- print test result

 ```
+# Begin at the project root directory
+cd predict_machine_failure

+# Start docker containers
+docker-compose build --no-cache
+docker-compose up --remove-orphans

+# Run integration tests
-cd predict_machine_failure/tests/integration_tests/
+cd tests/integration_tests/
 sh ./run.sh

+# Optional: stop docker containers
+docker-compose down
 ```
 <br><br>
 </details>